I. Eligibility

 In each pleading each team can receive up to 300 points.

-The teams to proceed into the Round of Sixteen are the best 16 teams according to their points received in the pleadings in the General Rounds.
+The teams to proceed into the Quarter-Finals are the best 8 teams according to their points received in the pleadings in the General Rounds.

 Scoring is on the basis of the oral hearings.
 The arbitrators will grade the teams on the basis of the advocates’ knowledge of law, their command of the facts as well as their advocacy skills.